HedvigS/rgrambank/README.md

 ## Suggestion for how to fetch individual files

-In `R` you can, if you'd like, fetch scripts individually in this fashion:
+In `R` you can, if you'd like, fetch scripts from the internet to your local machine individually in this fashion:

 ```
 # set up a folder where the scripts are stored